Bahai Library Online

 8. Chelsea Horton.
 Building Intercultural Community: Insights from Indigenous Bahá'í History (2016).
 Bridging Bahá'í communities with Indigenous populations in Canada and the United States was not easy, and was especially fraught for native believers, who also confronted tensions of intercultural understanding and sometimes outright racism.

-9. Anonymous.
+9. author unknown.
 Comparative of Dynamics in Navajo Ceremonial and the Bahá'í World Faith, A (n.d.).
 Short summary of religious practices, chants, and dances of the Navajo and the Pueblo peoples.

 10. Bahá'u'lláh, Abdu'l-Bahá, Shoghi Effendi, Universal House of Justice.
 Littlebrave Beaston, comp.
 Compilation on the Indians of the Western Hemisphere (2017).